ralphjsmit/filament/packages/schemas/docs/04-layouts/05-wizard.md

 ])->startOnStep(2)
 ```

+<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `startOnStep()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Allowing steps to be skipped

 If you'd like to allow free navigation, so all steps are skippable, use the `skippable()` method: